-GhostBSD Project is always seeking for help in many areas like a financial donation, the promotion of the project, in documentation in the development and much more.
+GhostBSD is seeking help in many areas like the promotion of the project, the documentation, the development and much more.
 We are always grateful for contributions and active contributor.
-It is very easy to contribute to the project depend only on your skills, your availability or/and your wealth.
-You can help where you would like to.
+It is straightforward to contribute to the project depend only on your skills, your availability.

-If you have some basic Linux/BSD experience, time and you're willing to help other users with technical problems, you should consider join the forums and the IRC channel and helping other users to solve their problems.
+If you have some necessary Linux/BSD experience and you're willing to help other users with technical problems, you should consider joining the forums, GhostBSD Telegram chat, and #ghostbsd IRC channel on irc.freenode.net and helping other users in the community to solve their problems.